2025–26 Hull City A.F.C. season: June

-On 11 June, Sellés' replacement was unveiled.
-Sergej Jakirović was appointed as the new head coach, signing a two-year deal.
-It was also announced that Marko Salatović, Marin Ivančić, and Anđelo Roguljić would be joining the Bosnian to bolster his backroom staff.
+On 11 June, Sellés' replacement was unveiled when Sergej Jakirović was appointed as the new head coach, signing a two-year deal.
+He was joined by his own coaching staff, consisting of Marko Salatović, Marin Ivančić, and Anđelo Roguljić.
 Following Jakirović's arrival, Moroccan midfielder Reda Laalaoui became the club's first official signing of the summer window, signing from FUS Rabat for £400,000 on a four-year deal.
 Experienced duo Dillon Phillips and Semi Ajayi then agreed Bosman deals with the Tigers, amidst a flurry of outgoings.

 Firstly, Xavier Simons permanently moved to Bolton Wanderers, whilst Thimothée Lo-Tutala was loaned back to Doncaster Rovers for a second time, having previously been there in the second half of the 2023–24 season.
 On 19 June, João Pedro left the club by mutual consent.
 This news came just over a month after he had agreed a new contract with Hull.
-Elsewhere, ex-academy graduate Andy Smith moved to League Two side Gillingham, before Anthony Racioppi returned to his native Switzerland by signing for Sion.
+Elsewhere, ex-academy graduate Andy Smith moved to League Two side Gillingham after 14 years with the Tigers, before Anthony Racioppi returned to his native Switzerland by signing for Sion.
 The fixtures for the upcoming season were then released on 26 June, with Hull drawn away to Coventry City on the opening day and at home to Norwich City on the final day.